 "I'm fortunate that my current position let me use the same tools and the same workflow that I had done for YIMBY Melbourne.
 They're very flexible about that.
 They're like, just do whatever works."

 This excerpt suggests that when institutional constraints are removed, practitioners can successfully stabilise open-source workflows and demonstrate their professional viability.
+Allowing professional flexibility can function as processes of “interessement” (Callon 1986) where spaces translation are encouraged through an encouragement of practitioner software preference contrary to normative perspectives on sanctioned workflow processes.

 However, practitioner preference also reveals that established proprietary routines create powerful inertial forces that resist disruption, even when practitioners recognise the shortcomings of their current tools.
 This pattern was exemplified in Participant #7’s reflection on software dependencies: